 Internal decorations

 Repair category 1

-Notes The property appears in fair decorative condition consistent with age although it is recognised that on taking occupancy home owners may consider redecoration.
+Notes The property appears in fair decorative order.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE

 Electricity

 Repair category 2

 Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/ SELECT registered Electrical Contractor.
+We have been advised by the seller that the fuseboard in the entrance vestibule was installed in 2017.